Curriculum Leader – Matthew Downey

 The emphasis in Key Stage 2 continues to be the development of pupil’s physical literacy and fundamental skills.
 There is a focus upon independent learning, working together and developing communication; where pupils also recognise their continuing success and the success of others.
 They play competitive/ co-operative, modified games based upon multi-skills and ball skills.
 Simple tactics are taught and applied as appropriate.
 Pupils take part in dance, gymnastics, athletics and OAA.
 Swimming lessons take place for all pupils at this phase of learning and focus on water confidence and for some structured swimming is taught.

 Key Stage 3 and 4

 In Key Stages 3 and 4 there is the opportunity to gain unit awards in a variety of activities.
-In Key Stage 4 pupils undertake a range of qualifications including: Sports Leaders and Dance Leaders Level 1, Young Leaders Award, Duke of Edinburgh Bronze Award and the newly launched Youth Sport Trust Award.
+In Key Stage 4 pupils undertake a range of qualifications including: Sports Leaders and the Duke of Edinburgh Bronze Award.
 These qualifications further develop independent learning, organisational and leadership skills.

 At Post 16 the students are taught PE as part of the curriculum as well as via the option programme.
-There is a significant emphasis on independent living skills at this stage and the focus for PE is to engage in physical activity within the community to keep themselves fit and healthy.
+There is a significant emphasis on independent living skills at this stage and the focus for PE is to engage in recreational sport and physical activity within the community to keep themselves fit and healthy.
 Where students express an interest in working within the field of Sport and Leisure, the PE department support pupils in work experience both in and out of school.
-Student learning in this area is accredited through ASDAN Towards Independence, Sports Leaders 2 and the Youth Sports Award.
+Student learning in this area is accredited through ASDAN Towards Independence, Sports Leaders level 2 award.